Publications

 Working papers

 This paper shows that family firms are used as vehicles for inheritance tax avoidance among the wealthy and assesses their implications for the effective taxation of wealth.
-Exploiting a major tax reform in Catalonia (Spain) that widened the tax gap between favored and non-favored assets, I document a shift in inherited wealth toward business assets, especially family firm equity.
-This pattern is consistent with affluent testators transferring financial and non-productive assets to existing firms as capital contributions before death.
-Linking inheritance and wealth tax records, I estimate that this behavior reduces combined inheritance and wealth tax revenues by 16% annually, primarily through inheritance tax losses.
+Exploiting a major tax reform in Catalonia (Spain) that widened the tax gap between favored and non-favored assets, I document a shift in inherited wealth toward business assets, driven entirely by equity in family firms.
+This pattern is consistent with affluent testators transferring financial and non-productive assets to existing firms as capital contributions before death, with heirs unwinding their positions in privately held firms precisely when the mandatory holding period expires.
+Linking inheritance and wealth tax records, I estimate that this behavior reduces combined inheritance and wealth tax revenues by 10\% annually, primarily through inheritance tax losses.
 The findings underscore that preferential tax treatment of business assets within broad wealth tax systems can result in substantial fiscal losses and undermine effective wealth taxation.

 Presentations and media coverage